 - Chair, Policy Committee for the Family Action Coalition Team

-Sonya comes to the County Commission after a long history of community involvement as a local attorney, business owner, as a legislative director for the Oregon Department of Human Services, and as an advocate for the people with disabilities.
+Sonya joined the County Commission in 2017 after a long history of community involvement as a local attorney, business owner, as a legislative director for the Oregon Department of Human Services, and as an advocate for people with disabilities.
 Growing up in unincorporated Multnomah County as the daughter of a produce buyer, Sonya was raised with a special appreciation of the rural and agricultural communities so important to the economy and culture of Clackamas County.
 She graduated from Centennial High School and earned degrees from Warner Pacific College, Portland State University, and Lewis & Clark Law School.